vimalvimal55/liquibaseDirect/README.md

 14. you will see the result.

 # If you want to run against Oracle
-1. you have to change the scripts inside basic folder according to oracle
+1. you have to change the scripts inside basic folder according to oracle.
 2. place oralce jdbc jar inside lib folder
 3. update liquibase properties - url and driver  according to oracle
-4. thatis simple follow like above
+4. that's it simple ! .

+all above stuffs done with this repository. so , download it and run it like  ->  **D:\liquibaseDirect>liquibase.bat update**